I received this call on Christmas Eve in 2019.

-The caller was not a dentist, and come to think of it, he never told me what he did for a living.
+The caller was not a dentist, and come to think of it, he never did tell me what he did for a living.

 I’ll call him Joe.

-Joe called me because he recognized the name of an embezzler on the Dental FraudBusters! website and wanted to know what happened to the embezzler after she was released from prison.
+Joe called me because he recognized the name of an embezzler on the Dental FraudBusters! website and he wanted to know what happened to her after she was released from prison.

 I asked why he was interested.

-Joe told me he was in a relationship with this woman and had “loaned” her $60,000 just before she went to prison.
-(Joe did not know about prison at the time, and of course she has not repaid a penny)
+Joe told me he was in a relationship with this woman and had loaned her $60,000 just before she went to prison.
+(Joe did not know she was headed to prison at the time, and of course Joe has not heard from her since)

 I asked Joe a few more questions, and soon soon realized I could not help him as a client.

 Joe just wanted to tell his story, so I obliged.